 The ASK programme supports the government objective to improve awareness of apprenticeships, driving growth in applications, supporting progression, and increasing the engagement of young people, parents and teachers.
-The 2020/21 programme reflects the impact of COVID-19 and introduces a blended offer of activities that can be delivered remotely or face-to-face to schools, colleges, and other stakeholder organisations.
+The 2021/22 programme reflects the impact of COVID-19 and continues with a blended offer of activities that can be delivered remotely or face-to-face to schools, colleges, and other stakeholder organisations.
 Following a planning meeting, where the school’s engagement with apprenticeships is reflected upon and discussed, each school engaged is entitled to a minimum of four activities which can be selected from a menu of activities such as:

 - Awareness around apprenticeships and employment pathways, such as traineeships and T levels

 - Application and registration workshops for students in years 11-13

-- Interactive virtual employability support such as recognising strengths, apprenticeship and job application skills, interview skills and preparing for online recruitment workshops
+- Interactive virtual employability support such as apprenticeship application skills, interview skills and preparing for online recruitment workshops

 - Teacher CPD sessions including an introduction to apprenticeships for teachers, support with linking subjects to apprenticeships, information about progression pathways and higher apprenticeships

 - Parents presentations including an introduction to apprenticeships, information about employment pathways including traineeships and T Levels and how to support your child in searching and applying workshops